-First outsourcing project pitfalls
+First outsourcing project pitfalls.
+How to avoid them?

 In today’s world every business looks for ways to save money, while increasing productivity.
 A good outsourcing strategy can help you achieve just that.